IBM 3800: 3800 model 003

 To improve the resolution, a new photoconductor material had to be used in combination with a specially designed digital voltmeter and a significant redesign of the laser print head.
 The helium-neon laser developed for the model 001 was retained, but lenses were used to generate two printing beams that reflected off a slightly more slowly rotating mirror (the mirror in model 001 rotated at 15,300 RPM versus the model 003, which rotated at 12,700 RPM).

 Paper moved through the printer at a constant velocity of 31 inches per second.
 The 3800 could print out 1.7 miles of paper per hour.

 3800 model 006

 The model 006 was announced on January 26, 1987, and shipped later that year.
 It was functionally identical to the model 003 but only ran at 134 pages per minute.
 It could be upgraded to a model 003.

 3800 model 008

 The model 008 was physically similar to a model 003 but supported double-byte character sets, which allowed kanji characters to be printed (effectively making it a replacement for the model 002).
 In comparison to the model 002, it could print three times more kanji characters (22,500) with significantly better print resolution.

+Example customers

+A Computerworld article published in 1990 reported there were an estimated 10,000 IBM 3800s deployed worldwide.
+Some example customers included: